mdfaizanaquil/Crypto-Price-Checker/README.md

-# Crypto-Price-Checker
+# Simple Crypto Price Checker

-A single script that fetches the current price of a cryptocurrency (like Ethereum) in USD from a public API and displays it in your terminal.
+A single-file Node.js script that fetches and displays the current price of Ethereum in USD using the CoinGecko API.

+### Setup
+1. Run `npm install axios dotenv`.
+2. Execute the script with `node price-checker.js`.